20 Aug How do your hormones impact your romantic relationship?

 Scientists theorize this extra dose of affection is because an increase in progesterone makes your body think you could be pregnant–so you subconsciously sidle up closer to your sweetums in case you need extra care and support during a pregnancy.

 As a result, your love-muffin can look forward to more hugs, hand-holding and special treats during this week of your cycle.

 Unless…you get hungry.

-If you go a long time between meals or forget to eat a meal and your stomach starts to growl, you could get extra-snappish at your mate during this week in your cycle.
-That’s because progesterone makes you more sensitive to drops in blood sugar, unleashing the kind of hunger crankies that can make significant others wonder when they hooked up with Godzilla.
+If you go a long time between meals or forget to eat a meal, you could get extra-snappish at your mate during this week in your cycle.
+That’s because elevated progesterone makes you more sensitive to drops in blood sugar, unleashing the kind of hunger crankies that can make significant others wonder when they hooked up with Godzilla.

-When this happens, simply let your partner know you need to eat–and quick!–and just a few minutes after noshing when your blood sugar normalizes, you’ll be all squeezy-wheezie with your mate again.
+When this happens, simply let your partner know you need to eat–and quick!
+Just a few minutes after noshing, your blood sugar will normalize and you’ll be all squeezy-wheezy with your mate again.

 Week 4: Uh-oh